akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 [^nvs_brain]: [Sajjadi et. al.](https://arxiv.org/abs/2206.06922) show that novel-view synthesis helps to learn object segmentation in an unsupervised setting.
 A long shot and a topic for another blog, but I wonder if the blind-spot inpainting in the brain could help with object perception.

 I expect that the ability to inpaint in the brain is not innate, and that the brain had to _learn_ how to do it.
-If this is the case, is this something that guides the brain in learning good visual representation?
+If this is the case, is this something that guides the brain in learning good visual representations?
 Given the SOTA representation learning results of MIM models, I wouldn't be surprised if it was true.

 It is also interesting that even though the brain is really good at inpainting (people don't usually know about their blind spots) or imagining (e.g. vivid dreams), this is not a capability we control consciously.
 Think about that object you covered: you know what it is, but you probably cannot project a pixel-perfect rendering in your mind.
-This is ok, because conscious reasoning relies on high-level descriptions, not pixel-level detail.
+This is ok, because conscious reasoning relies on high-level abstractions, not pixel-level detail.
 Since the representations we try to learn are usually used in such higher-level reasoning tasks, perhaps reconstruction is not the right way to go?